JesseEmond/blitz-2024-registration/README.md

-So I would run games with the local server, adding asserts on my expectations to detect mismatches between my simulation and the real server logic, and iterate when they were wrong, for example if the inferred scores mismatch.
+So I would run games with the local server, adding asserts on my expectations to detect mismatches between my simulation and the real server logic, and iterate when they were wrong, for example if the inferred scores vs. the real score mismatched.

-For that purpose, I made a useful "event listener" framework to invoke listener callbacks when an event happens.
+For that purpose, I made a handy "event listener" framework to invoke listener callbacks when an event happens.
 Here are example useful listeners that came out of that:
-- `Stats`: print events and track meaningful ones (missed meteors, wasted rockets, target reshuffles, etc.);
+- `Stats`: print events and track meaningful ones (missed meteors, wasted rockets, target reshuffles, etc.), produce an overview of the bot's performance at the end of the game;
 - `TargetTracker`: verify that intended hits happened and reassign targets every tick based on simulation;
 - `Asserter`: utility class that tracks the tick info and, when an assertion